-In 2016 Dacić gave a premier of his two-piano arrangement of Rachmaninoff Choral Symphony ‘The Bells’ at Rachmaninoff state museum in Ivanovka, Russia, and was appointed artistic director of the Rahmaninoff Festival at the same venue.
+Collaboration with the violinist Gilles Apap, and with the Argentinian tango master Pablo Ziegler are some of the highlights of Dacic’s regular involvement as a chamber musician.
+In 2016 Dacić gave a premier of his two piano arrangement of Rachmaninoff Choral Symphony ‘The Bells’ at Rachmaninoff state museum in Ivanovka, Russia, and was appointed artistic director of the Rachmaninoff Festival at the same venue.

 Born into a family with musical tradition, and having taken first lessons from his father, Misha Dacić has been performing in public since the age of ten.
-Kemal Gekić, Lazar Berman, and Jorge Luis Prats are counted among his mentors.
-Misha Dacić holds his current posts as professor of piano at the Academia Internacional Galamian in Málaga, and at Escuela Internacional de Musica Alberto Jonás in Valencia, both institutions at Spain.
+Kemal Gekić, Frank Cooper, Lazar Berman, and Jorge Luis Prats are counted among his mentors.
+Misha Dacić holds his current posts as professor of piano at the Academia Internacional Galamian in Málaga, and at Escuela Internacional de Musica Alberto Jonás in Valencia, Spain.

 240 Crandon Blvd, Suite 108 / 246 Key Biscayne, FL 33149 United States